cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment2.md

 ## Part 3: Create new songs

 Write a `POST` request with route `/createSong`.
 This request will simply create a new song document in the songs collection of the database.
-The name of the document should be AUTOMATICALLY generated, not a name of your choice.
+The id of the document should be AUTOMATICALLY generated, not a name of your choice.

 We will be passing information in the request body (`req.body`) in the following format: